opentable/puppet-homes/README.markdown

 ##Limitations

+This module is tested on the following platforms:

+* CentOS 5
+* CentOS 6
+* Ubuntu 10.04.4
+* Ubuntu 12.04.2
+* Ubuntu 13.10

-This module is CI tested on Centos 6, Ubuntu 12.04 with OSS version Puppet only.
+It is tested with the OSS version of Puppet only.

 ##Development